skerkour/rz-go/README.md

 # Project status

-Rz-go is stable and the API is fixed.
+rz is stable and the API is fixed.
 The project is considered as **done** and will not accept contributions other than for bug fixes.

 Forks are welcome if you want to more features.